How to Create a Stablecoin in 2026: Step-by-Step Development Guide

 2. Commodity-Backed Stablecoins

-These are tied to physical assets such as gold, oil, or real estate.
-Each coin represents a unit of a tangible commodity, giving it intrinsic value.
+These stablecoins are pegged to physical assets such as gold, silver, oil, or real estate.
+Each token represents ownership or claim to a specific quantity of the underlying commodity, providing intrinsic value beyond fiat currency backing.

 Advantages include: